TomPace101/nanopore_diffusion/notes.md

 That is, we need general discussion of linearization before we linearize a particular equation.

-The first step in this process would be to just start using sphinx in general to document the code.
-Then you can figure out how to bring the other materials in.

 _TODO_ bring in references from Zotero.

 It has its own _TODO_ list.